tanghao-xiaomi/docs/README.md

 ## Contact

-- **Issues**: If you have any questions, suggestions, or find any bugs, submit a new issue on the Issues page.Try to provide detailed information, so that we can understand and solve the problem faster.
+- **Issues**: If you have any questions, suggestions, or find any bugs, submit a new issue on the Issues page.
+Try to provide detailed information, so that we can understand and solve the problem faster.
 - **Pull Requests**: If you find an issue and have fixed it, you are welcome to submit a Pull Request.
 Please make sure to follow our [Contribution Guide](./CONTRIBUTING.md).
 - **Discussions**: If you have a broader topic or discussion, you can start a new discussion on the Discussions page.